 If you are teaching full-time, enrolling in one course per term is the recommendation of the reading faculty.
 Course assignments require posting responses on the discussion board, reading and replying to other participants' discussion postings, readings, assignments, and field experiences.

 RDGED 720 Leading and Directing the Reading Program

 RDGED 722 Reading Specialist Field Experience

-Registration is available until each session is filled or two weeks before the course begins.
+Registration is available until each session is filled or five days before the course begins.